October 15(Saturday) (Saturday): Trent Valley Hawkwatch

 Leaders : Dave Milsom, Cathy Douglas, Brian Wales.
 Meet at 9: 00 a.m. on Trenear Road at entrance to the quarry, accessed north of County Road #2.
 Scan skies for migrant raptors and others.
 Washrooms nearby but not onsite.
 Trip ends at 3 pm.

 Bring food, water.
 Scope is very useful.
-Participants will be contacted if weather conditions are unfavourable.
+Trip will be altered with lakeshore visits to points between here and Port Hope if weather conditions do not favour raptor movement.

 Who Should Come?
 Field trips are for OFO members.
 One guest is allowed if participant requires assistance during trip.
 New birders and photographers are welcome.